Breakout Session Types

 ‘How-to’ Workshop

-• Length: 90 minutes (5 minutes introduction by the moderator, maximum of 2 presenters speaking for 25 minutes each, 30 minutes group discussion, 5 minutes wrap-up by the moderator).
+• Length: 90 minutes – 5 minutes introduction by the moderator, maximum of 2 presenters speaking for 25 minutes each, 30 minutes of group discussion, 5 minutes for wrap-up by the moderator.

-• Objective: To strengthen technical knowledge development and capacity building of delegates in relation to both research and evidence, as well as practical project management skills, particularly focusing on the needs/challenges of the volunteering and development sector.
+• Objective: To strengthen technical knowledge build the capacity of delegates in relation to both research and evidence, as well as practical project management skills

-• Description: Each session will have speakers invited to share good practices related to their organisations’ work, as well as applied research practices focused on strengthening capacities of delegates.
+• Description: Each session will have two in-depth presentations by speakers sharing good practice related to their organisations’ work, as well as applied research.

 Human Library Session

-• Length: 90 minutes (5 minutes introduction by the moderator, 30 minutes for first round of ‘books’ presentation and discussion, 5 minutes break, 30 minutes for second round and discussion, 5 minutes break, 15 minutes of final discussion with the whole room facilitated by the moderator).
+• Length: 90 minutes – 5 minutes introduction by the moderator, 30 minutes for first round of ‘book’ presentations and discussion, 5 minute break, 30 minutes for second round and discussion, 5 minute break, 15 minutes of final discussion with the whole room, facilitated by the moderator.

-• Objective: To provide space where conference delegates informally present a piece of work/project/experience to a small group, who are then given time to ask questions and engage with the presenter in a conversational format.
+• Objective: To provide a space where conference delegates can informally present a piece of work, project, or experience to a small group.
+The group will then be given time to ask questions and engage with the presenter in a conversational format.
 Each ‘human book’ tells their story to a rotating small group, maximising the opportunities for participants to hear several overviews within a session.
 The informal structure invites sharing and conversation between delegates.

 • Description: Each session will include speakers as ‘human books’ sharing a title for their presentation, with chapter headings outlining the detail they will cover.
-Their story is aimed to be short (10-15 minutes), and members of their smaller group are then invited to ask questions or respond.
-Groups sit in a circle, inviting conversation, and delegates rotate after each session, to go to another story in the human library in the room.
+Their stories will be short (10-15 minutes), and members of their small group will be invited to ask questions or respond.
+Groups sit in a circle, inviting conversation, and delegates rotate after each session and go to another story in the human library in the room.

-• Length: 5 minutes introduction by the moderator, maximum of 5 presenters speaking for 7 minutes each, 40 minutes facilitated group discussion, 10 minutes wrap-up by the moderator.
+• Length: 90 minutes – 5 minute introduction by the moderator, maximum of 6 presenters speaking for 7 minutes each, 40 minutes of facilitated group discussion, 10 minutes wrap-up by the moderator.

-• Objective: To convey information or ideas through a concise and visually stimulating presentation format (Pecha-Kucha means ‘chit-chat’ in Japanese).
-The session combines a set of dynamic presentations to deliver compelling messages mainly through images in a short timeframe, and the presentation points can then be unpacked with the delegates during discussion.
+• Objective: To convey information or ideas through a concise and visually stimulating presentation format – either short single-issue Lightning Talks, or Pecha-Kucha (which means ‘chit-chat’ in Japanese, and is explained in more detail here).
+In these sessions a set of dynamic presentations will deliver compelling messages in a short timeframe, and the information that is presented can then be unpacked with the delegates during discussion.

-• Description: Each session will have speakers presenting their ideas through visual slides which will be set to move automatically after 20 seconds as the presenter is speaking, for a dynamic presentation that can generate engagement and discussion with delegates in the room.
+• Description: Each session will have speakers presenting their ideas through short presentations.
+In the case of Pecha-Kucha, visual slides will be set to move automatically after 20 seconds as the presenter is speaking.